iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.nhs.online.nhsonline___1.45.0/report.md

 <p align="center">
 <img src="2_star_reviews_wordcloud.png" alt="com.nhs.online.nhsonline 2 reviews"/>
 </p>

+> Tried to use this to connect without having to go via the surgery but it just says "Sorry - we cannot connect you to your GP surgery" and prompts me to sign up to online services via the surgery (who, when I called them, could not find the information required by the app) This error occured even though I got the verification email saying the surgery has approved it.
+Currently awaiting a response to the query I raised via link provided.<br> :date: __2021-02-12 12:42:09__

+> Internet connection error!
+I have been through all of the validation process and had a message of confirmation from my surgery, but every time I try to use the app I get a message saying Internet connection error.
+There is no issue with my Internet but I cannot use the app.<br> :date: __2021-02-11 18:48:49__

+> Takes to long to fill out<br> :date: __2021-02-08 13:02:28__

+> Not very user friendly.
+History deleted without any notice.<br> :date: __2021-02-08 01:40:38__

 > App is great concept...but varification to set it up is a nightmare!
 Confirming your ID is a problem at the point when you have to do a video and talk 4 secure numbers given to you.
 The start video now does not find video function and you have no search options as it retainsand goes auto to the galley from when you took a photo of your chosen ID to send.<br> :date: __2021-02-06 15:12:32__